alexwashburn1/stanford-sleep-and-AD-research/README.md

 ## File Guide:
 ### Setting Virtual Environment
-1) common.py - read in raw actigraphy data from a directory that should be specified (!) by the user (set environment variables) <br>
+1) common.py - read in raw actigraphy data from a directory that should be specified (!) by the user (set environment variables).
+Set up for LIDS analysis at the moment ( <br>

 ### Sleep Metric Comparisons
 1) compute_and_export_metrics.py - for each unique file (corresponding to a unique subject's data), compute and export relevant sleep metrics as computed by pyActigraphy